MGamalCYSEC/Active-Directory-Enumeration-and-Attacks/AD Enumeration/Manual Enumeration/Living Off the Land.md

 ``` powershell
 dsquery * -filter "(userAccountControl:1.2.840.113556.1.4.803:=8192)" -limit 5 -attr sAMAccountName
 ```
-**NOTE**: These strings are common LDAP queries that can be used with several different tools too `userAccountControl:1.2.840.113556.1.4.803:=8192`
+**NOTE**: These strings are common LDAP queries that can be used with several different tools too `userAccountControl:1.2.840.113556.1.4.803:=flag`
 Let's break them down quickly:

 `userAccountControl:1.2.840.113556.1.4.803:=flag` Specifies that we are looking at the [User Account Control (UAC) attributes](https://docs.microsoft.com/en-us/troubleshoot/windows-server/identity/useraccountcontrol-manipulate-account-properties) for an object.
 This portion can change to include three different values we will explain below when searching for information in AD (also known as [Object Identifiers (OIDs)](https://ldap.com/ldap-oid-reference-guide/).
 `=8192` represents the decimal bitmask we want to match in this search.
 This decimal number corresponds to a corresponding UAC Attribute flag that determines if an attribute like `password is not required` or `account is locked` is set.
 These values can compound and make multiple different bit entries.
 Below is a quick list of potential values.

-flags values selected as following
+**Flags** values selected as following:
 ![Pasted image 20250202200443](https://github.com/user-attachments/assets/d7f20e57-7b25-4a5e-8a9a-0c6507bd88dd)

+---